Advertisement

 In the three years since the agency began making decisions about premarket tobacco application (PMTA) submissions, millions of applications have been rejected or denied, and just a handful of products have been authorized—all of them manufactured by Big Tobacco-owned companies.

 If the FDA wins the Supreme Court appeal of its Fifth Circuit loss against Triton Distribution, major changes at the CTP would be unlikely without deliberate and focused attention from HHS and FDA leadership.
-A Supreme Court victory for the FDA would essentially give the agency permission to continue on its current path.
-Changing that path would require CTP personnel changes and stern administration oversight, which would require active involvement by Trump's FDA commissioner.
+An FDA Supreme Court victory would essentially give the agency permission to continue on its current path.
+Changing that path would require CTP personnel changes and stern administration oversight, which would require active involvement by the FDA commissioner.

 Image courtesy YouTube